SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Even if it's a multiple response poll, it's too cumbersome to sit and compare days and calculate which people voted for both Tuesday and Wednesday, and can hence be moved from Wednesday to Tuesday.
 Hence the only way I can think of, is to send another poll and ask people to vote Wednesday only if they can't do Tuesday.

-If people miss a Tuesday or Wednesday slot, it
+If people miss a Tuesday or Wednesday slot, it's somewhat easy to move them to Thursday since the rush subsides by the lat

 Talk about how we thought about handling the load by having slots.
 But this is way too complicated and didn't work out (explain why), so the best way is actually to make careful polls, and if one day has a super high load, encourage people from that day to come on a low load day.